Netflix Game Changers – Fact or Propaganda?

 Reliance on anecdotes

 In the movie there is perhaps an over-reliance on anecdotes.
 Any well-produced Netflix documentary will do quite well at convincing people they will experience the same results as the individuals mentioned.
 It’s important to remember that no one particular diet is going to work for everyone.
 And the only way to know if you will do well eating a particular way, is through empirical evidence i.e. giving it a try.
 Any study can cherry-pick data to suit a particular bias, so the only definitive way to know if something will work for you, is to try it out.
 Based on how your body responds, you can adapt accordingly.
-Whilst plant-based has worked for myself and clearly worked for these people, that doesn’t mean it will work for everyone.
+Whilst plant-based has worked for me and clearly worked for these people, that doesn’t mean it will work for everyone.

 Is performance more psychological, or physiological?